dlab-berkeley/Python-Geospatial-Fundamentals-Legacy/README.md

   !git clone https://github.com/dlab-geo/geopandas_intro
 else:
-  print('You already have the files') print("Got to the File menu and select Open > Geopandas_intro_for_gcollab.ipynb to open the notebook in Google Collab")
+  print('You already have the files') print("Got to the File menu and select Open Notebook > Geopandas_intro_for_gcollab.ipynb to open the notebook in Google Collab")

 </pre>